Patreon/patreon-wordpress/readme.txt

 - Choose a minimum pledge amount necessary to see a particular post
 - Alternatively, set a minimum pledge amount to see all posts.
 - Set custom HTML that non-patrons see instead of the post, prompting them to become a patron
-- Easily embed patron-only content snippets in public posts using shortcodes

 ### FEATURES FOR PATRONS